docsforadobe/after-effects-plugin-guide/docs/intro/what-can-i-do.rst

 After Effects creates multiple instances of effects, with settings and input data unique to each sequence.
 All instances share the same global data, and can share data between all frames within their sequence.
 After Effects doesn't process all image data as soon as the user applies an effect; it invokes effects only when their output is required.

 After Effects General Plug-ins (AEGPs) have their entry point function called during application launch, and register for whatever messaging they need at that time.
 Further calls to the AEGP are initiated by user actions, as part of the plug-in's response to menu commands or UI events.
-Depending on their features, plug-ins may need to respond to OS- specific entry points as well, for UI work and thread management.
+Depending on their features, plug-ins may need to respond to OS-specific entry points as well, for UI work and thread management.

 For BlitHook plug-ins, frames are pushed as they're displayed in the Composition panel.
 Users can initiate a RAM preview on an area of the timeline so that it is rendered to RAM, and then it all gets played out at full speed.